zibingala/NASA_APOD_Downloader/README.md

 CREATE your API-key at https://api.nasa.gov/
 COPY it to line 16
 FOLDER for your downloads automatically created
-NAME IT in line 19
+SPECIFY FOLDER in line 19

 # USAGE